 - keep baked goods moist – use the honey lemon simple syrup to sweeten your favorite baked goods, such as cakes, cupcakes, or muffins.

-- add it to salad dressings or marinades – add a splash of the syrup to marinades or dressings to enhance the flavor of savory dishes.
+- add it to salad dressings or marinades – add a splash of the syrup to marinades or salad dressings like this parsley salad dressing or this balsamic herb dressing to enhance the flavor of savory dishes.

 - gifting – bottle the syrup in a decorative jar and gift it to friends and family, especially during the holidays!